 All government documents are maintained so as to be accessible for public use in the Pace Law Library.
 Paper publications are either cataloged and shelved in the regular collection by LC call number, or else maintained in Superintendent of Documents (SuDoc) number order in the Government Documents section on the Law Library’s first floor.
 All holdings are listed in the Shelves database, with notes on location of each item and LC call number where applicable.

-Depository microforms are maintained in Lektriever units on the first level of the Library.
+Depository microforms are maintained in Lektriever units on the first level of the Law Library.
 The large collection of congressional microfiche is accessible using the CIS Indexes and the Catalog of U.S. Government Publications.
-A Microform Finding Aid prepared by the Documents/Special Collections Librarian lists all microforms and their locations.
+A Microform Finding Aid prepared by a Reference Librarian lists all microforms and their locations.

-The Reference Desk is staffed with a professional librarian knowledgeable in government documents from 10 AM to 5 PM Monday through Friday, 11 AM to 5 PM on Saturday and Sunday (hours subject to some variation).
+The Reference Desk is staffed with a professional librarian knowledgeable in government documents from 10 AM to 5 PM Monday through Friday (hours subject to some variation).